Centers for Disease Control and Prevention (CDC), Department of Health and Human Services (HHS).

 Start Supplemental Information

-This Order extends the original temporary eviction moratorium Order published on September 4, 2020 and extended by the Consolidated Appropriations Act, 2021 and further extends the Order with modifications through March 31, 2021.
-The conditions that originally necessitated the original Order continue to exist and, in many jurisdictions, have significantly worsened.
-With the convergence of COVID-19, seasonal influenza, household crowding and transmission, and the increased risk of individuals sheltering in close quarters in congregate settings such as homeless shelters, which may be unable to provide adequate social distancing as populations increase, extending the temporary halt on evictions, subject to further extension, modification, or rescission, is appropriate.
-Additionally, the Order now applies to American Samoa.
-At the time of publication of the September 4, 2020 Order, no cases had been reported in American Samoa.
-Cases have now been reported there.
+This Order further extends the original temporary eviction moratorium Order published on September 4, 2020, as initially extended by the Consolidated Appropriations Act, 2021, and further extended by the Order published on January 29, 2021 set to expire on March 31, 2021, with modifications through June 30, 2021.
+Because of COVID-19, household crowding and transmission, and the increased risk of individuals sheltering in close quarters in congregate settings such as homeless shelters, which may be unable to provide adequate social distancing as populations increase, extending the temporary halt on evictions, subject to further extension, modification, or rescission, is appropriate.

 Centers for Disease Control and Prevention Department of Health and Human Services